ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 in the Verifier's certificate chain.
 The Relying Party might implicitly trust a Verifier (such as in the Verifying Relying Party combination).
-Or, for a stronger level of security, the Relying Party might require that the Verifier itself provide information about itself that the Relying Party can use to assess the trustworthiness of the Verifier before accepting its Attestation Results.
+Or, for a stronger level of security, the Relying Party might require that the Verifier provide information about itself that the Relying Party can use to assess the trustworthiness of the Verifier before accepting its Attestation Results.
+One explicit way to establish such trust may be the Verifier first acts as an Attester and creates Evidence about itself that it shares with the Relying Party.

 The Endorser and Verifier Owner may need to trust the Verifier before giving the Endorsement and Appraisal Policy to it.